uzumstanley/Neural-Network/README.md

 different digit.
 Each unit computes a value that can be interpreted as the confidence value of its respective digit.
 The final classification is the digit with the maximum confidence value.
 ![Screenshot 2024-09-16 at 13 57 59](https://github.com/user-attachments/assets/f51a0ffe-c71a-4f03-9d99-d6a2ff2efc95)

+Figure 1: Conceptual diagram of the neural network.
+Each output unit corresponds to a digit and has its confidence value.
+The final classification is the digit with the maximum confidence value.